-- Do not use cast iron cookware on a smooth top cooktop or range.
+Do not use cast iron cookware on a smooth top cooktop or range.
 The bottoms of cast iron cookware are usually very rough, and any movement of the pot on the cooktop can leave scratches.

-- Other cookware that can scratch the glass are ceramic and stoneware that have unfinished, rough bases.
-Keep these instead for oven bakeware.
+- Other cookware that can scratch the glass is ceramic and stoneware that have unfinished, rough bases.
+Keep these instead of oven bakeware.

 - Skillets or pans with rounded edge bottoms are not recommended.
 Pans that sit flat on the cooktop will perform better when it comes to even heat distribution.
 They will also be more stable on the smooth top.
 The same is true of rounded edge stovetop griddles; some tend to rock, and heat does not distribute properly.

-- Never use abrasive cleaners or metal pads which can scratch; instead use a soft sponge or cloth and cream cleaning solutions made for ceramic or glass cooktops.
+- Never use abrasive cleaners or metal pads which can scratch; instead, use a soft sponge or cloth and cream cleaning solutions made from ceramic or glass cooktops.

 - Avoid dragging heavy pots on the cooktop; rather lift and transfer to another area of the cooktop to reduce the risk of scratching.